This article may contain affiliate links for which we may receive a small commission if purchases are made. Thank you for your support.

 Kakadu will take your breath away!

-A seemingly endless wilderness, there are unique birds and other wildlife, stunning waterfalls to laze in and enormous flood plains that stretches from horizon to horizon.
+Kakadu is a seemingly endless wilderness.
+Beautiful billabongs teeming with unique birds and other wildlife.
+Stunning waterfalls to laze in and enormous flood plains that stretch across the horizon.

 Aboriginal people have a spiritual connection with this land and it’s easy to see why.
 Home to Aboriginal people for more than 65,000 years, Kakadu is recognised as the oldest living culture on earth.